ibm-watson-data-lab/shopping-list-react-pouchdb/README.md

 ## Featured technologies

-* [PouchDB](https://pouchdb.com/) - an in-browser database that can replicate to and from a remote Apache CouchDB or IBM Cloudant database.
+* [PouchDB](https://pouchdb.com/) - An in-browser database that can replicate to and from a remote CouchDB or IBM Cloudant database.
-* [React](https://reactjs.org/) - a JavaScript library for building user interfaces.
+* [React](https://reactjs.org/) - React is a JavaScript library for building user interfaces.
 * [Material UI](http://www.material-ui.com/) - React components that implement Google's Material Design.
-* [Apache CouchDB](http://couchdb.apache.org/) - modern, document database hosted on your server or in the cloud.
+* [Apache&reg; CouchDB&trade;](http://couchdb.apache.org/) - modern, document database hosted on your server or in the cloud.

 ## Key concepts